Cognitive Maps & Automatic Drawing

 Automatic Drawing samples

 However, sometimes students want to go further with their drawing.
 It is your drawing, so of course, you can do anything you like with it!
-Take a picture of it when you finish the Automatic Drawing and then enhance it as you like.
+Take a picture of it when you finish the Automatic Drawing and then enhance it if you like.
 Here’s a couple of cool examples.

 Hannah Mandias used her automatic drawing as the starting point for a much larger drawing.
 The original drawing is in there, but she’s really taken it to a different place!